webqit/webflo/README.md

 **For workflows in the `/worker` directory**, the *default action* of `next()`ing at the edge is to send the request through the network to the server.
 (But Webflo will know to attempt resolving the request from the application's caching system built into the Service Worker.)

-So, above, if we defined handler functions in the `/worker` directory, we could choose between handling the received requests and just `next()`ing them to the server.
+So, above, if we defined handler functions in the `/worker` directory, we could selectively handle specific requests while `next()`ing others to the server.

 ```js
 /**